What are hiccups?

 If hiccups persist for more than 48 hours or if they begin to interfere with eating, sleeping, or breathing, see your doctor immediately.
 They may be able to prescribe something to alleviate the hiccups.

-Persistent hiccups can also be a sign of nerve damage or irritation, or central nervous system or metabolic disorders, according to the Mayo Clinic.
+Persistent hiccups in adults can also be a sign of nerve damage or irritation, or central nervous system or metabolic disorders, according to the Mayo Clinic, but this is extremely rare in children.

 Should the hiccups last longer than 48 hours or lead to difficulties breathing, sleeping, or eating, see your doctor right away.

-The hiccups are self-limiting and should disappear on their own after a few minutes to a few hours.
-So unless it lasts longer than 48 hours or leads to difficulties breathing, sleeping, or eating, it’s best to simply see it for what it is: just a little hiccup.
+Hiccups are self-limiting and should disappear on their own after a few minutes to a few hours.
+So, unless they last longer than 48 hours or lead to difficulties breathing, sleeping, or eating, it’s best to simply see it for what it is: an annoying but harmless bout of hiccups!